 The cultural heart of the Romanian people is best experienced in the village life as many of our historians have said, where a self-sustainable, God-fearing, simple and nature-loving way of life has been the staple of Romanian culture passed on from generation to generation.

 So, if you're short on time and want to see the top attractions in Transylvania - continue reading this list.
 You should also check our recommendations for the best tours in Transylvania starting from Cluj-Napoca, Sibiu or Brasov, which you can book online with us.
-If you want to get the authentic feeling of Transylvania then consider spending a couple of nights in the region, preferably outside of major cities - we can help with planning a custom tour or suggest places!
+If you want to get the authentic feeling of Transylvania then consider spending a couple of nights in the region, preferably outside of major cities - we can help with planning a custom tour or suggest places.
+If you want to go hiking in Transylvania there are many options for that too!

 Before we get on with the list first you need to know a couple of things about Romanian history so that you'll better understand on why each of these major sights are important.